2005

 License plate design

 The United Brabantian Republic, or in native Dutch 'het Verenigd Republiek Brabant' is a small yet important nation in West Europe, consisting of 23 federal provinces, namely Fryslán, Groningen, Drenthe, Overijssel, Gelderland, Utrecht, Amsterdam, Holland, Haagsprov, Rotterdam, Zeeland, Centraal-Brabant, Limburg, West-Flanders, East-Flanders, Halnaut, Outer Limbourg, North-Outer-Brussels, South-Outer-Brussels, Brussels-Metro, Liége, Outer Luxembourg, and Namur.
-Brabants' capital is the Hague, though its de facto capital is Duinendam.
+Brabants' capital is The Hague City, though its de facto capital is Duinendam.
 It is a member state of the Manhattan Pact.

 The nation has a reputation for being widely ignorant of it's populace's demands, politicians and corporations alike cooperating to make more money, even to the point of abolishing labour and welfare laws to gain more profit.
 The nation is in a continuous pseudofamine, as the minimum wage of 5,15 per hour is insufficient to provide more than two meals a day, with people in power deliberately keeping it that way.